Osaroigb/Bank-Account-Management-API/README.md

 ### JSON Payload

-1. Add a full name to the payload as account holder's name i.e. `John Doe`
+1. Add a full name to the payload as account holder's name e.g. `John Doe`

-2. Use this format `dd/mm/yyyy` when adding the account holder's date of birth
+2. Use this format `YYYY-MM-DD` format when adding the account holder's date of birth e.g. `1854-08-03`

 3. The account types available are `savings`, `checking` and `current`

+4. The initial balance can be a number with up to 10 digits including 2 decimal places e.g. `9999999999.99`

 #### Logging